Syracuse

 The first attraction that can be reached from the white stone path is the Ear of Dionysius – a huge fissure in the mountain – where the ruler Dionysius led the slaves.
 In the crack of the mountain there is an incredible echo: you can even hear the steps.

-Later you will find the huge Greek Theatre, dating back to the beginning of the 5th century B.C. that was carved into the rock by slaves.
-The theatre has survived and today often hosts shows, where every spectator can feel like a real Greek.
+Next, you will come across the enormous Greek Theatre, dating back to the beginning of the 5th century BC, which was carved into the rock by slaves.
+The theatre has survived almost completely intact and today often hosts performances, where every spectator can feel like a true ancient Greek.

 Discover